xiaohui-zhangxh/ruby_llm/docs/guides/getting-started.md

 # Getting Started with RubyLLM
 {: .no_toc }

 Welcome to RubyLLM!
 This guide will get you up and running quickly.
-We'll cover installing the gem, configuring your first API key, and making basic chat, image, and embedding requests.
+We'll cover installing the gem, minimal configuration, and making your first chat, image, and embedding requests.
 {: .fs-6 .fw-300 }

 ## Table of contents